AndyBRoswell/basic_struts/README.md

 This Repository Is a Simple Demo of Struts 2.5.26 with Tomcat 9.0.55 and Maven.

-## Notes
+## Warnings

-Now Java Web framework Struts 2 is NOT frequently used.
+Now Java Web framework Struts 2 is **NOT** frequently used.
 It is certainly not recommend to create new Struts 2 projects unless you're required to maintain old projects or merely cope with exams.

 ## Essential statements